ilikebooks123/Simple-Banking-System/README.md

 # Project Feature
 User Interface
 -
-Displays a welcoming message and operations available
+Welcomes the user to the bank and provides the operations available

 ![alt text](<Screenshot 2025-02-11 185002.png>)